werdnakof/DatabaseNotes/12_-_Parallel_Databases.md

 - Require **rebalancing data** in partitions to maintain efficiency

-### Data Shipping
+# Data Shipping vs Query Shipping
 Assume we have 10000 tuples for a relation
 ![](https://github.com/werdnakof/DatabaseNotes/blob/master/images/data-shipping-2.png?raw=true)
-we can simply retrieve all tuples from every single partition, and carry out the necessary operations on all the tuples on the coordinator node.
+**Query Shipping**: we can simply retrieve all tuples from every single partition, and carry out the necessary operations on all the tuples on the coordinator node.
 Like this:
 ![](https://github.com/werdnakof/DatabaseNotes/blob/master/images/data-shipping.png?raw=true)
 $t_{1-4}$ are the partitions of the database
 Very slow, coordinator node needs to filter a lot of tuples.

-### Query Shipping
 ![](https://github.com/werdnakof/DatabaseNotes/blob/master/images/query-shipping.png?raw=true)
-- We try to push as much of the operators to each partition, shifting all the processing to each partition node (parallel)
+**Query Shipping**: we try to push as much of the operators to each partition, shifting all the processing to each partition node (parallel)
-- Network traffic is minimised
+(Network traffic is also minimised)
-- In practise, a mixture of query shipping and data shipping are employed
+In practise, a mixture of query shipping and data shipping are employed

+# Inter Query Paralleism

+Allows operators with producer-consumer dependency to be excuted concurrently
+-